naiquevin/ape/README.md

 way that LLMs generally work!).
 I haven’t done any comparative analysis of token usage yet.

+## Warning

+This is not mature software yet.
+Expect breaking changes.

 ## Installation

 The emacs mode is not on MELPA yet.
 It also depends on a CLI component